Inside Russia’s propaganda bubble: Where a war isn’t a war

 For three weeks, what are known as Russia’s “federal channels” — separate state-controlled news networks that offer different flavors of the same Kremlin-fawning fare — have been serving up Putin’s spin on a war that his government calls a “special military operation.”

-It goes like this: It was necessary measure to save the people of the Moscow-backed separatist regions in Ukraine’s eastern Donbas and liberate the rest of the nation from illegitimate “Nazi” authorities armed by reckless Americans — and the Russian military is hitting only Ukrainian military targets while its opponents are killing civilians.
+It goes like this: It was a necessary measure to save the people of the Moscow-backed separatist regions in Ukraine’s eastern Donbas and liberate the rest of the nation from illegitimate “Nazi” authorities armed by reckless Americans — and the Russian military is hitting only Ukrainian military targets while its opponents are killing civilians.

 To watch is to gaze through the Kremlin’s looking glass.
 It’s also a lesson in why Putin feels confident that his domestic apparatus, armed with a combination of propaganda and repression, can withstand the blowback of a war that U.S. officials say already has left thousands of Russian soldiers dead since the invasion Feb.
 24.

-Anton Shirikov, a graduate student at the University of Wisconsin-Madison who studies Russian state propaganda, said trying to pierce the propaganda bubble can feel impossible.
+Anton Shirikov, a graduate student at the University of Wisconsin at Madison who studies Russian state propaganda, said trying to pierce the propaganda bubble can feel impossible.
 Shirikov compared it to telling a fervent Trump supporter and voracious consumer of right-wing U.S. media that President Biden won the 2020 election fair and square.

 “People who are genuinely supportive of Putin and the Putin government are really unlikely to believe stories that portray Ukraine positively and the same for the West,” Shirikov said.
 “They have this filter that even if they see this story from their relatives or their friends, they will just reject it.”